arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/minigmg/README.md

 Use all of the above aproaches and any others to make the code as fast as possible.
 Demonstrate your gains by providing a scaling study for your test case, demonstrating the performance before and after.

 The following table is based on gcc@10.3.0 with Test Case 3.
 The speedup is up to 23.8X when there are 64 threads.
+The percentage of reduction of runtime is **95.81%**.

 | Cores | Original | Optimization | Speedup |
 | ----- | -------- | ------------ | ------- |